 Monterey is a tiny town located in the state of Virginia.
 With a population of 170 people and just one neighborhood, Monterey is the 405th largest community in Virginia.
-Monterey has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Monterey was built prior to World War II, making it one of the older and more historic towns in the country.

 Monterey is a decidedly white-collar town, with fully 93.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Monterey is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Monterey who work in management occupations (27.08%), law enforcement and fire fighting (12.50%), and community and social services (12.50%).